 For example, a real estate agent may be eager to sell your home, even at below asking price, in order to move onto the next deal.
 Lowering prices can help that process move forward but has a negative impact on the seller.
 Let’s take a look at two examples.

 $300,000 sale.
 Agents receive $18,000.
 The seller receives $282,000.

 $275,000 sale.
 Agents receive $16,500.
 The seller receives $258,000.

-Even though there’s a $25,000 difference in sale price, the difference for the realtor is only $1,500.
+Even though there’s a $25,000 difference in sale price, the difference for the real estate agent is only $1,500.
 For the seller?
 Twenty four thousand dollars.
 Lowering the price can expedite the selling process and it matters very little to the agent because it has a fairly low impact on them.

 But as you can see, there’s a huge cost for sellers.
 On top of that, there are additional costs that sellers have to deal with.
 To get your home ready for a sale, you typically have to invest in some improvements.
 Think new paint, new carpets, and staging.
 All of that could run you up to $3,000 to $9,000.
 Not exactly a small amount of money, especially if you need to sell your home.

 In all of these ways, the seller gets the short end of the stick and does the majority of the work.
 So it’s critical that you think through the possible cost implications before choosing an agent.

 Working with Sundae

 If you want to sell as-is, there are buyers out there who will buy your home.
 Use caution, however, as some predatory off-market buyers can take advantage of you.
 If they sense you are not knowledgeable about what your home is worth, they may try to persuade you to accept a low offer.